westbrook-lab/MEMA/README.md

 The cells are stained with up to four antibodies that typically target DNA and specific proteins.
 The spots are imaged at the population or cell level using quantitative immunofluroescence.

-The MEMA package functions merge the experiemnt metadata with the imaging data, perform a bivariate loess-based QA and normalize to well and spot levels.
+The MEMA package functions merge the experiment metadata with the imaging data, perform a bivariate loess-based QA and support various normalization methods.